jimbaker/tagstr/pep.rst

 Grammar
 -------

-The tag name can be any **undotted** name that isn't an existing valid string or bytes prefix, as seen in the `lexical analysis specification https://docs.python.org/3/reference/lexical_analysis.html#string-and-bytes-literals`_:
+The tag name can be any **undotted** name that isn't already an existing valid string or bytes prefix, as seen in the `lexical analysis specification https://docs.python.org/3/reference/lexical_analysis.html#string-and-bytes-literals`_:

 .. code-block:: text